imjoy-team/ImJoy/web/public/docs/api.md

 ```

 ### `api.showDialog(...)`
-Show a dialog with customized GUI, example:
+Show a dialog with customized GUI.
+The answer is stored in the returned object,
+and can be retrieved with the specified `id`.
+To consider the case when the user
+presses `cancel`, you can use the `try catch` (JavaScript) or `try except` (Python)
+syntax.

 ```javascript
 const result = await api.showDialog({